collective/wc.pageturner/README.txt

 Introduction
 ============

-This package is a Plone product that will add a `Page Turner` view to the File content type.
+This package is a Plone product that will add a `Page Turner` view to the PDF File content type.
 The result is that you'll be able to view PDFs much in the same way you can view them on scribd.com.
 It uses the open source project, Flex Paper, to display the PDFs.
 You can find information about it at `http://flexpaper.devaldi.com/`.